Protect Public Radio

 What You Can Do

-Although no action has been taken yet, public awareness and advocacy are essential in ensuring Congress understands how vital public media is to our democracy and our culture.
+Urgent action is needed now.
+The Senate has until July 18 to make its decision.
+Make your voice heard - public awareness and advocacy are essential in ensuring Congress understands how vital public media is to our democracy and our culture.

 Here’s how you can help: